thumtblog/thumtblog.github.io/_posts/2021-10-30-stochastic-anderson-mixing.md

 ## Enhancement of Anderson mixing

-We introduce the variance reduction and preconditioned mixing techniques to further enhance SAM.
+We introduce two techniques to further enhance SAM:

 (1) Variance reduction.
 By borrowing the stochastic variance reduced gradient technique, the iteration complexity of SAM is reduced to $$O(1/\epsilon)$$.